nerva-project/nerva-docs/docs/about.md

 * Premine: 1.05% (193,861 XNV)
 * Ring size: 5 (fixed for all transactions)

 NERVA forked from Monero and had its genesis block on May 1st, 2018.
-The official NERVA blockchain exploer can be found [here](https://explorer.getnerva.org/).
+The official NERVA blockchain explorer can be found [here](https://explorer.getnerva.org/).
 Additional network statistics are available on [Freeboard](https://freeboard.io/board/EV5-se) and the [Nodemap](https://nerva.syzygy.cc).

 #### Premine
 A premine of 180,000 coins was included in the genesis block.
 Additionally, each of the 3 seed nodes in place at launch were each mining on 1 CPU core as a temporary measure to establish the network.
 The first 200 blocks were mined, bringing the total